Order of the Golden Fleece: Austrian (Habsburg) order

-After the Second World War in 1953, the Republic of Austria continued to confirm to the House of Habsburg the right to the Order on its territory, in particular that the Order has its own legal personality.
+After the Second World War in 1953, the Republic of Austria continued to confirm to the House of Habsburg the right to the order on its territory, in particular that the order has its own legal personality.
 As a result, the order itself remains the owner of the treasure and the archive.
-The historically and artistically extremely valuable treasure from the early days of the order includes the oath cross from 1401/02, the golden collar of office for the herald (1517), collars of the order (approx. 1560), vestments and historical relics.
+The treasure includes the oath cross from 1401/02, the golden collar of office for the herald (1517), collars of the order (approx. 1560), vestments and historical relics.

 Sovereignty of the Austrian branch remains with the head of the House of Habsburg, which was handed over on 20 November 2000 by Otto von Habsburg to his elder son, Karl von Habsburg.

 November 30 (feast day of St. Andrew the Apostle, patron saint of Burgundy) is the day of the order, when new members are accepted into the order.
-The extremely valuable treasures are in the Vienna Treasury and in the Austrian State Archives.
+The treasures are in the Vienna Treasury and in the Austrian State Archives.
 To date, the new knights and officers take the oath in front of the so-called "oath cross", which is kept in the treasury in Vienna.
 It is a simply designed golden cross set with precious stones (sapphires, rubies and pearls).
 In the central part of the cross there is a splinter of the Holy Cross, which makes it a relic cross.